Math Video Challenge Rules and FAQ

 When does the contest take place?
 What are the important dates for this program?

-March 27, 2020: Announcement of Judges’ Choice winners and Semifinalists
+April 5, 2021: Announcement of semifinalists & Judges' Choice winners

 Can a student participate in more than one MATHCOUNTS program?